Ihumātao: Māori settlement

 The Ōtuataua Stonefields are part of an area known as Ihumātao or Te Ihu a Mataoho ("The Nose of Mataoho").
 The Stonefields feature Māori stone garden mounds and Māori and European dry-stone walls; the visible histories of Ihumātao are interwoven with the history of Auckland, as it is possible to trace the history of human presence in Auckland from initial Māori settlement to the arrival of Europeans in the 1860s with their pastoral farming techniques.

-The coastline of Māngere, Ihumātao and the Pūkaki Creek was first settled by Māori as early as the 14th century AD/CE.
+The coastline of Māngere, Ihumātao and Pukaki Creek was first settled by Māori as early as the 14th century AD/CE.
 According to traditions the first settlers were the Ngā Oho people.
 In the early 17th century, the area was within the rohe of Te Kawerau ā Maki, and by the mid-17th century was a part of Waiohua, a confederation of Ngā Oho and other Tāmaki Māori tribes.
 The papakāinga (village) of Ihumātao is considered the oldest settlement in Auckland.

 The Ōtuataua Stonefields were part of a greater settlement of the Auckland isthmus, which has been surveyed, mapped and investigated by archaeologists since the 1970s.
 It is estimated that there was once about 8,000 hectares of stonefield gardens, of which the 100 hectares at Ōtuataua is the last remaining example.
-Other South Auckland stonefield garden sites included Wiri, where there were 300 hectares of prehistoric agricultural activity involving about 120 hectares of arable land growing kumara, taro and gourds, and Matukutūreia (McLaughlins Mountain) which has been destroyed by quarrying.
+Other South Auckland stonefield garden sites included Wiri, where there were 300 hectares of prehistoric agricultural activity involving about 120 hectares of arable land growing kūmara, taro and gourds, and Matukutūreia (McLaughlins Mountain) which has been destroyed by quarrying.

 The Ōtuataua Stonefields were created during the 15th century, using Polynesian agricultural techniques and traditions.
 The stonefields acted as boundary walls, windbreaks and drainage systems for the crops grown in the area, which included kūmara (sweet potato), hue (calabash gourds), taro, uwhi (ube yam), tī pore (Pacific cabbage tree) and aute (the paper mulberry tree).
 The environment-modifying techniques used in the Ōtuataua Stonefields allowed early Tāmaki Māori to propagate crops which were not suited to a cooler climate.